-The MDI was developed to cover both the ICD-10 and DMS-IV symptoms of depression (8).
-It contains 10 items, each of which are scored on a 6-point Likert scale according to how much of the time the individual symptom has been present during the past 14 days; 0 representing "the symptom has not been present at all" and 5 representing "the symptom has been present all of the time".
-Items 8 and 10 are divided into 2 sub-items, a and b, but only the highest score on each item is included in the overall scoring of the instrument.
-As a diagnostic instrument, the MDI items are dichotomized to indicate the presence or absence of each of the symptoms.
-In both the DSM-IV and the ICD-10 the items of depressed mood and lack of interest in daily activities (item 1 and 2) are considered core symptoms of depression.
+The MDI is developed to cover both the ICD-10 and DMS-IV symptoms of depression (9).
+It contains 10 items, each of which are scored on a 6-point Likert scale according to how much of the time the individual symptom has been present during the past 14 days; 0 representing 'the symptom has not been present at all' and 5 representing 'the symptom has been present all of the time'.
+Item 8 and 10 are divided into two sub-items, a and b, but only the highest score on each item is included in the overall scoring of the instrument.
+As a diagnostic instrument, the MDI items are dichotomised to indicate the presence or absence of each of the symptoms.
+In both DSM-IV and ICD-10 the items of depressed mood and lack of interest in daily activities (item 1 and 2) are considered core symptoms of depression.
 In ICD-10, the lack of energy (item 3) is also considered a core symptom.
-Consequently, for diagnostic purposes, items 1, 2 and 3 are considered significantly present at scores 4 and 5 (i.e. most of the time, all of the time).
-For the remaining items (items 4-10) the symptom is considered significantly present at scores 3 to 5 (i.e. more than half of the time, most of the time, and all of the time).
+Consequently, for diagnostic purposes, item 1, 2and 3 are considered significantly present at scores 4 and 5 (i.e. most of the time, all of the time).
+For the remaining items (item 4-10) the symptom is considered significantly present at scores 3 to 5 (i.e. more than half of the time, most of the time, and all of the time).
 The algorithm for DSM-IV is: items 4 and 5 are combined and only the highest score is considered.
 Thus, the number of items is 9.
-Major depression is defined as the presence of at least 5 of the 9 items.
-However, either item 1 or item 2 should be among the 5 items.
-The algorithm for ICD-10 moderate to severe (major) depression is the presence of at least 2 of the 3 core symptoms (items 1-3) and at least 4 of the other 7 items (8).
+Major depression is defined as the presence of at least five of the nine items.
+However, either item 1 or item 2 should be among the five items.
+The algorithm for ICD-10 moderate to severe (major) depression is the presence of at least two of the three core symptoms (items 1-3) and at least four of the other seven items (9).
 As a measuring instrument, the 10 items are summed up with a theoretical score range from 0-50.
-A cut-off at 20 representing clinical depression (mild, moderate, severe) and 26 representing major (moderate, severe) depression have been proposed (9, 10).
-The MDI has been validated in mental health (9, 11) as well as population-based samples (10) and used in prevalence studies of major depression in the Danish background population (12).
+A cutoff at 20 representing clinical depression (mild, moderate, severe) and 26 representing major (moderate, severe) depression have been proposed (10,11).
+The MDI has been validated in mental health (10,12) as well as population-based samples (11) and used in prevalence studies of major depression in the Danish background population (13).

-Coping Strategy Questionnaire (CSQ)
+The Coping Strategy Questionnaire (CSQ)

-The CSQ is used to evaluate 1 behavioural and 6 cognitive coping strategies (13).
+The CSQ is a self-report instrument used to evaluate one behavioural and six cognitive coping strategies (14).
 Scoring of items on each coping strategy subscale are based on the frequency with which they are used (0=never, 6=always) with a total score ranging from 0 to 36.
-In addition, there are 2 self-efficacy items reflecting "perceived control over pain" and "ability to reduce pain" with a score ranging from 0 to 6.
-Pain studies have found significant relations between both the factor scores and subscales of the CSQ and various measures of adjustment to chronic pain (14, 15).
+In addition, there are two self-efficacy items reflecting "perceived control over pain" and "ability to reduce pain" with a score ranging from 0 to 6.
+Pain studies have found significant relations between both the factor scores and subscales of the CSQ and various measures of adjustment to chronic pain (15,16).
 For this study, only the subscale for Pain Catastrophizing and self-efficacy items were included in the analysis.

-Mobility-Tiredness (Mob-T) scale
+The Mobility-Tiredness (Mob-T) scale